 The process of applying for student loans is relatively complex — especially if you plan on taking out both federal and private loans.
 Taking time beforehand to apply for free aid and estimate your school’s net cost can help ensure you don’t borrow more than you need to.

-5 steps to take before applying for student loans
+5 steps before applying for student loans

 You’ll need to figure out approximately how much you’ll need to borrow before applying for student loans.
 Follow these steps to get started: